 - Guiding by one of NCMG’s knowledgeable guides

 We meet early in the morning at the North Cascade Heli base of operations located on the Wilson Ranch at 31 Early Winters Drive, Mazama, WA 98833 (this is temporary while our new facility, under construction, is ready May 2020).
 Your guide will cover the itinerary for the day, weather and snow conditions, all clothing and equipment needed, avalanche safety protocols, and any remaining paperwork.
-Soon afterward, we head for the trailhead (after a quick stop at the Mazama store for any last minute treats).
+Then we head for the trailhead.

-When the North Cascades Highway is closed in the winter, much of our ski terrain can only be accessed by snowmobile.
+After the North Cascades Highway closes, much of our ski terrain can only be accessed by snowmobile.
 NCMG guides will instruct you on how to safely operate and ride a snowmobile.
 We have numerous snowmobiles that we utilize and carry all of our gear on a cargo sled.
 This also allows us to bring extra clothes, emergency equipment and other supplies that we can leave at the machines when we return for the ride home.
-Guests will then travel up the highway via snowmobile to the base of their objective for the day.
-From there, you'll slap skins on your skis or splitboard and begin the climb.
-At the end of the day, the snowmobiles will be waiting to take you back to your car.
+You will ride up the highway via snowmobile to the base the objective.
+From there, you'll slap skins on your skis or splitboard and begin the ascent.
+At the end of the day, the snowmobiles will be waiting for the ride back down to your vehicle.

-There are literally dozens of possible touring options available along the highway corridor, and we can accommodate a wide variety of skier abilities.
+The North Cascades highway corridor has dozens upon dozens of touring options and runs, and we accommodate a wide variety of skier abilities.
 We have guided many first-time backcountry skiers and can customize a tour to focus on avalanche safety, advanced touring techniques, or just getting the best turns possible.
-These tours are offered almost every day of the winter with advanced registration and arranged on a custom basis.
+These tours are offered almost every day of the winter with advance registration and arranged on a custom basis.